 Barry Bigelow, a financial professional with Great Waters Financial in Duluth, Minnesota, said those who habitually struggle to get their finances under control often feel overwhelmed.
 They can’t break the cycle of money mismanagement or are afraid to admit to their higher-earning friends that they can’t afford to keep up.

 The first step to a successful intervention is to help your friend or family member set small, achievable goals that start to change their money mindset.
 Don’t expect them to establish a budget, pay off debt, and increase their retirement savings all at once.

 “You’ll never see people just make wholesale changes,” said Bigelow.
 “If you’re addicted to living a lifestyle you can’t afford, you’ve got to take a winnable approach.”

-Hays agrees, suggesting a good point of entry is to help them find room in their budget (by canceling unused gym memberships, cable TV, or cutting out one dinner per month) to establish an emergency fund, which empowers them to believe in themselves.
+Hays agrees, suggesting a good point of entry is to help them find room in their budget (by canceling unused gym memberships, cable TV, or eliminating one dinner out per month) to establish an emergency fund, which empowers them to believe in themselves.

 “Most people don’t have an income problem,” said Hays.
 “They have a spending problem.
 If you can help them make some small wins, and get through a few months where all the bills are getting paid, they start to believe they can do it.”

 Many financial professionals recommend having three to six months’ worth of living expenses set aside in a liquid, interest-bearing account, more if your job security is uncertain.
 With a financial cushion on hand, we are all less likely to rack up credit card debt during a financial rough patch, which only perpetuates the cycle of debt.